pontig/AN2DL_challenges/Second/readme.md

 # Second challenge

-This is the first challenge of the AN2DL course.
+This is the second challenge of the AN2DL course.

 ## Task